SamVerschueren/korn/readme.md

 > Front-end testing in a headless environment

 This tool can be used to run your front-end tests in an environment without a display server, like Jenkins.
 The only requirement is [Docker](https://www.docker.com/).
+The underlying container used by `korn` is [`circleci/node:6-browsers`](https://hub.docker.com/r/circleci/node/).

 ## Install